© Crown copyright 2021

 This publication is available at https://www.gov.uk/government/publications/covid-19-vaccination-what-to-expect-after-vaccination/what-to-expect-after-your-covid-19-vaccination

 Like all medicines, vaccines can cause side effects.
 Most of these are mild and short-term, and not everyone gets them.
-Not all COVID-19 vaccines are the same.
-The AstraZeneca vaccine tends to cause fewer side effects after the second dose.
-Pfizer and Moderna cause more side effects after the second dose.
 The very common side effects are the same and should still only last a day or two.

 Very common side effects in the first day or two include: